Joe Jackson, patriarch of U.S. musical dynasty, dead at 89

-(Reuters) - Joe Jackson, the patriarch of an American musical dynasty who started his son Michael and his Jackson 5 brothers on the road to stardom but also verbally and physically abused them, has died at the age of 89, U.S. media reported on Wednesday.
+(Reuters) - Joe Jackson, the patriarch of an American musical dynasty who started his son Michael, daughter Janet, and the Jackson 5 on the road to stardom but also verbally and physically abused them, has died at the age of 89, his family said on Wednesday.

-Jackson, who lived in Las Vegas and had been estranged from much of his family, had been suffering from cancer, according to media reports.
+Jackson, who recently lived in Las Vegas, had been suffering from cancer, according to media reports.

+Despite periods of estrangement from some of his 10 children, family members had been at his bedside in his last few days, his grand daughter Paris said.

+“I will always love you!,” his pop star daughter La Toya Jackson tweeted on Wednesday.
+“You gave us strength, you made us one of the most famous families in the world.
+I am extremely appreciative of that, I will never forget our moments together and how you told me how much you cared. #RIP Joe Jackson.”

+Grandson Randy Jackson Jr. tweeted, “RIP to the king that made everything possible!!!
+I love you grandpa.”

+The Jackson family was often riven by legal battles, jealousies, money disputes, Joe’s philandering and unproven allegations of child molestation against Michael.

+Joe was left out of the “Thriller” singer’s will when he died aged 50 in 2009.

-“Joe was a strong man who acknowledged his own imperfections and heroically delivered his sons and daughters from the steel mills of Gary, Indiana to worldwide pop superstardom,” John Branca and John McClain, the executors of the estate of Michael Jackson, said in a statement confirming the death, news of which was first reported by TMZ.
+John Branca and John McClain, the executors of Michael Jackson’s estate, said in a statement on Wednesday that Joe was “a strong man who acknowledged his own imperfections and heroically delivered his sons and daughters from the steel mills of Gary, Indiana to worldwide pop superstardom.”

-The Jackson family was often riven by legal battles, jealousies, money disputes, Joe’s philandering and allegations of child molestation against Michael, as well as Michael’s eccentric lifestyle.

-Joe was estranged from Michael - who became one of the world’s most successful and best-known performers - before the singer’s 2009 death.
-He was also estranged from his wife, Katherine, and many of his other children, including another singing superstar, Janet.

 Joe Jackson, who was born July 26, 1928, in Fountain Hill, Arkansas, had tried careers as a boxer and a guitarist with little success in the 1950s.
-He was working as a crane operator at a steel plant in Gary, Indiana, when he took note of the musical talents of his sons.
+He was working as a crane operator at a steel plant in Gary, Indiana, when he took note of the musical and dance talents of his sons.

-He called them the Jackson 5 and, with Michael as the precociously talented lead singer, they would become one of the world’s top acts with a flashy stage show and irresistible pop songs.
+He called them the Jackson 5 and, with Michael as the precociously talented lead singer, they would become one of the world’s top acts with irresistible pop songs.
 But it came at a price.

 As the group’s manager, Jackson put his sons through long, regimented rehearsals.
-Michael, who died in 2009 at age 50 of a drug overdose, told interviewer Oprah Winfrey that he was so afraid of his father that he would sometimes vomit when he saw him.
+Michael Jackson told Oprah Winfrey in a 1993 interview that he was so afraid of his father he would sometimes vomit when he saw him.

 He said Joe presided over rehearsals with a belt.